Carolyn Stotesbery: Acting career

+In 2015, Stotesbery played the role of Pamela Richardson in three episodes of the short-lived series Agent X, as the fiancé of the title character, played by Jeff Hephner.
+That same year, Stotesbery made her final film appearance, the direct to video Grey Lady, directed by fellow Agent X actor John Shea, which was completed in 2015 and released in mid-2017.

-Grey Lady released in mid-2017.
-In 2019 she was hired to write a television series, Menace of Venice for Todd Garner's Broken Road Productions along with her husband, Philip Levens.
+In 2019 she and her screenwriter husband, Philip Levens, were hired to write a potential television series, Menace of Venice, for Todd Garner's Broken Road Productions, but no such series has gone into production.

 Modeling

 As a freshman in high school, Stotesbery was chosen 1 out of 400 girls in the Ford Modeling search to represent Beauty in the Midwest.
 Stotesbery was selected to go to New York and featured on CBS after which, Ford placed her in Chicago where at 15 she lived on her own working as a model.
 She has shot with top photographers Ellen Von Unwerth, Odette Sugerman, Jill Greenberg, Jeremy Goldberg, Peggy Sirota, Andrew Southam, Bonnie Holland, and Jason Nocito, appearing in such magazines as Italian Vogue, Rolling Stone, Glamour, and Allure.